seankerr/rust-http-box/README.md

 ## What is http-box?

-http-box is a push oriented HTTP parser with the goal of remaining bare bones.
+http-box is a push oriented HTTP parser with the goal of remaining fast and bare bones.
 There are several HTTP client and server libraries available, but http-box attempts to stay as far away from abstract as possible, giving the developer absolute and full control over how HTTP data is processed.

 ## Features